SWARMIO FILES FOR CCAA PROTECTION

-TORONTO, June 21, 2023 /CNW/ - Swarmio Media Holdings Inc. (CSE: SWRM) (OTCQB: SWMIF) (GR: U5U) ("Swarmio" or "the Company"), announces today that the Company and its subsidiaries, Swarmio Inc., and Swarmio Media Inc. (collectively, the "Swarmio Group") have received the approval of their directors to make an application for an order for creditor protection (the "Initial Order") from the Ontario Superior Court of Justice (Commercial List) (the "Court") under the Companies' Creditors Arrangement Act (the "CCAA").
+TORONTO, June 22, 2023 /CNW/ - Swarmio Media Holdings Inc. (CSE: SWRM) (OTCQB: SWMIF) (GR: U5U) ("Swarmio" or "the Company"), announces today that further to its press release dated June 21, 2023, the Company and its subsidiaries, Swarmio Inc., and Swarmio Media Inc. (collectively, the "Swarmio Group") has initiated proceedings (the "CCAA Proceedings") in the Ontario Superior Court of Justice (Commercial List) (the "Court") under the Companies' Creditors Arrangement Act (the "CCAA").

 After careful consideration of all available alternatives and following thorough consultation with legal and financial advisors, the directors of the Swarmio Group determined that it is in the best interests of the Swarmio Group and all of its stakeholders to seek creditor protection under the CCAA.

-The purpose of the CCAA proceedings is to obtain a stay of proceedings that will allow the Swarmio Group to conduct a sale and investment solicitation process ("SISP") and facilitate a transaction that sees the Company emerge from CCAA protection as a going concern.
+Swarmio Group is scheduled to return to the Court for a hearing (the "Comeback Hearing") on June 30, 2023 to seek, among other relief, the approval of a sale and investment solicitation to facilitate a transaction that sees the Company emerge from CCAA protection as a going concern.
 The Company is confident that the protection afforded by the CCAA will be sufficient to allow the Swarmio Group to address its liquidity issues and stabilize operations.

-If the Initial Order is granted, the Swarmio Group intends to operate in the ordinary course throughout the CCAA proceedings and while conducting the SISP.
-Management would remain responsible for the day-to-day operations of the Swarmio Group, under the supervision of the Monitor.

-In addition to the foregoing, the Company received the resignation from Elie Jeitani as a director of the Company on June 19, 2023.

 Swarmio (CSE: SWRM; OTC: SWMIF; GR: U5U) is a technology company focused on deploying its proprietary end-to-end gaming and esports platform, Ember, which enables telcos to monetize their gaming customers.
 Swarmio has engaged with several telcos that have launched Ember as an add-on service, allowing subscribers to access tournaments, engage in a localized gaming community, challenge friends and influencers, and earn points that can be used to purchase gaming content.
 Ember is powered by Swarmio's patented Latency-Optimized Edge Cloud ('LEC') technology, which reduces lag and allows gamers to enjoy an optimized gaming experience.